dhis2/fhir-ig-generator-app/README.md

 # DHIS2 Implementation Guide Generator App
 ## Introduction
 ### Overview
-The DHIS2 Implementation Guide (IG) Generator App is desgined to help author FHIR IGs based on DHIS2 tracker metadata.
-The app automatically transform DHIS2 tracker program metadata into standardized FHIR Implementation Guides.
+The DHIS2 Implementation Guide (IG) Generator App is designed to help author FHIR IGs based on DHIS2 tracker metadata.
+The app automatically transform DHIS2 tracker program metadata into standardized FHIR implementation guides.
 The FHIR IG Generator bridges the gap between DHIS2's data model and FHIR's interoperability framework, enabling a documented entry point for further interoperability with FHIR conformant systems.

 ### What is an Implementation Guide (IG)?
 An Implementation Guide (IG) is a structured document that provides detailed instructions on how to implement a specific use case using FHIR standards.
 It includes definitions of FHIR resources, profiles, extensions, and value sets, as well as examples and validation rules.
 By serving as a comprehensive rulebook for FHIR interoperability, an IG ensures that systems can exchange data consistently and reliably, providing a shared understanding of how information should be structured and communicated.
 For further information about IG authoring best practices, check out FHIR's [Guidance for FHIR IG Creation](https://build.fhir.org/ig/FHIR/ig-guidance/) and WHO's [SMART Guidelines Starter Kit](https://smart.who.int/ig-starter-kit/).